 In 2018, the Firm appointed a Chief Responsibility Officer to work closely with the Corporate Responsibility Committee to coordinate efforts to implement corporate responsibility practices and policies that are the most meaningful to our clients, shareholders and employees.
 The Corporate Responsibility Committee is comprised of senior leaders from our ESG Research, Human Resources, Global Communications, Corporate Services, Investor Relations, Corporate Strategy and Legal teams.

 Overview of Business Activities

 The Firm is an independent provider of research-driven insights and tools for institutional investors.
-We have deep expertise in the areas of risk and performance measurement that is based on more than 45 years of research, real-world experience and collaboration with our clients.
+We have deep expertise in the areas of risk and performance measurement that is based on more than 45 years of research, real-world experience and interaction with our clients.

-Our broad product line supports clients’ needs across all major asset classes and provides them with a consistent way of looking at risk and performance from front to middle office.
+Our broad product line supports clients’ needs across all major asset classes and provides them with a consistent way of looking at risk and performance from the front to middle office.
 We have a flexible business model that enables clients to select the individual products and services they need and integrate them into their own investment processes and methodologies.

 The procurement function manages the procurement of goods and services in accordance with our MSCI Supplier Code of Conduct, details of which can be found below.

 The Firm is committed to acting in accordance with its core values and generally expects its suppliers to exhibit a commitment to at least the same standards.
 MSCI is a signatory to the United Nations supported Principles for Responsible Investment Initiative and annually submits a Transparency Report.

 When hiring new employees, MSCI confirms the following: